Wei Wang (table tennis)

 Wei Wang (王伟 (Wáng Wěi), born 21 March 1961) is a Chinese-born American table tennis player who represented the United States at the 1996 Summer Olympics.
 She competed in women's doubles with Lily Yip, who was also born in China.
 She was also a bronze medalist at the 1995 Pan American Games, partnering with Vietnamese-born Tawny Banh.

+Personal life

+Wei married Diego Schaaf on March 1989.
+They first met in 1987 at the Orange Coast College Table Tennis Club in Costa Mesa, California, where she was giving lessons.